Hannah Montana & Miley Cyrus: Best of Both Worlds Concert: Home media

 The DVD arrived on both formats in America on August 19.
 The DVD, a 2-Disc Extended Edition, includes an 82-minute cut in both 2D and 3D viewing modes.
 Bonus features on both include behind-the-scenes footage with Miley, Billy Ray, and the Jonas Brothers; a sing-along mode, and "total concert immersion through 3D viewing capability".
 The DVD contains a Dolby 5.1 track and both full-screen and anamorphic widescreen formats, while Blu-ray goes 16x9 only and delivers DTS-HD MA 7.1 surround sound, one of the first Blu-ray releases to have that specific surround sound.
 Recalling the successful theatrical gimmick, the home video releases were vowed to be sold "for a limited time only".
 The DVD and Blu-ray were released in the United Kingdom on November 3, 2008, and the DVD was released in Australia on October 8.

+Also included on the 2-disc release were two bonus performances not included in either version of the film: Miley Cyrus performing "Good and Broken" and the Jonas Brothers performing "S.O.S".
+A performance of "Good and Broken" had previously appeared on the film's soundtrack album.

 Television

-Hannah Montana and Miley Cyrus: Best of Both Worlds Concert premiered on Disney Channel and Disney XD on July 26, 2008, and brought over 20.6 million viewers.
-Though the channel's highest-viewed film, it is not counted as a Disney Channel Original Movie due to being shot live and receiving a theatrical release.
+Hannah Montana and Miley Cyrus: Best of Both Worlds Concert premiered on Disney Channel on July 26, 2008.
+It is not counted as a Disney Channel Original Movie due to being shot live and receiving a theatrical release.

 It premiered in Disney Channel Latin America on July 3, 2010 as the ¡Canta Montana!
 (Sing, Montana!) programming, and brought over 19.9 million viewers.
 It premiered in Estonia on TV3 on January 29, 2011 as the Hanna Montana ja Miley Cyrus: Parimad lood (Hannah Montana & Miley Cyrus: Best of Both Worlds), which rated 15.3 million viewers as part of the third season's premiere.

 The latter was released on Disney Channel Asia with an average of 22.4 million viewers.
 The initial viewing was in 3D, with the 2D version the following day.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 71% and an average rating of 6.00/10, based on 45 reviews.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 70% and an average rating of 6.00/10, based on 44 reviews.
 The website's critics consensus reads: "This high-energy concert film should please Cyrus' rabid pre-teen fan base -- and may come as a pleasant surprise for parents."
 On Metacritic, the film has a weighted average score of 59 out of 100 based on 13 critics, indicating "mixed or average reviews".